Advocacy

 Capitol Hill

 The National Association of Local Housing Finance Agencies (NALHFA), founded in 1982, is the national association of professionals working to finance affordable housing in the broader community development context at the local level.
 As a non-profit association, NALHFA is an advocate before Congress and federal agencies on legislative and regulatory issues affecting affordable housing and provides technical assistance and educational opportunities to its members and the public.
-On behalf of our members, NALHFA concentrates 2023 advocacy activities on key federal affordable housing and development programs listed below.
-The list is not exhaustive, as other issues are likely to arise, and NALHFA is proactive and reactive to these as needed to support the industry.
+On behalf of our members, NALHFA will concentrate its 2024 advocacy activities on key federal affordable housing and development programs listed below.
+The list is not exhaustive, as other issues are likely to arise, and NALHFA will be both proactive and reactive to these as needed to support the industry.

 Enhancing Low Income Housing Tax Credits (Housing Credit):